Axway/agent-sdk/docs/discovery/provisioning.md

 }
 ```

-Once implemented the agent may register the structure that implements it with the following call.
+Once implemented, the agent may register the structure that implements it with the following call.

 ```go
 import "github.com/Axway/agent-sdk/pkg/agent"